kvemuru/akd_yolo_object_detector/README.md

 # Akida YOLO Object Detector

-A YOLOv2-based object detection model optimized for the Akida 1000 neuromorphic processor using TensorFlow/Keras and BrainChip's MetaTF framework.
+A YOLOv2-based object detection model targeted for the Akida 1000 neuromorphic processor using TensorFlow/Keras and BrainChip's MetaTF framework.

 ## Overview